sesha-csc/sesha-csc.github.io/projects.md

 Skills: R, Data Visualization, Multivariate Regression Analysis

-In this project, I conduced a regression analysis on salary data of MLB players using a number of predictive metrics including but not limited to, number of hits, runs batted during career, and the league that the player was in.
+In this project, I conducted a regression analysis on salary data of MLB players using a number of predictive metrics including but not limited to, number of hits, runs batted during career, and the league that the player was in.

 ## Complex Vector Class in C++